samapriya/Planet-Batch-Slack-Pipeline-CLI/README.md

 `pbatch smain `_Use the "_**_OAuth Access Token_**_" generated earlier_.
 You can find the [tutorial here](https://medium.com/planet-stories/talk-slack-to-me-integrating-planet-and-slack-api-for-automation-batch-notifications-b47e2236429f)

+If you want more control over being able to delete slack messages you would want to generate a [token here](https://api.slack.com/custom-integrations/legacy-tokens) and use that as the `**pbatch smain**` token.

 `pbatch sbot `_Use "_**_Bot User OAuth Access Token" _**_generated earlier_.
 You can find the [tutorial here](https://medium.com/planet-stories/talk-slack-to-me-integrating-planet-and-slack-api-for-automation-batch-notifications-b47e2236429f)

 Once this is done your bot is now setup to message you when a task is completed.
 In our case these are tied into individual tools within the batch toolkit we just installed.

+**In case you ever forget your API keys or need it again you can access all installed applications/bots and [oauth tokens here](https://api.slack.com/apps).**

 To be clear these tools were designed based on what I thought was an effective way of looking at data, downloading them and chaining the processes together.
 They are still a set of individual tools to make sure that one operation is independent of the other and does not break in case of a problem.
 So a non-monolithic design in some sense to make sure the pieces work.
 We will go through each of them in the order of use `pbatch planetkey` is the obvious one which is your planet API key and will allow you to store this locally to a session.